 So it’s best to minimize your ideas and while not banishing the spectrum of features altogether, limit them to a certain number of essentials present at one time.
 Less functionality in one go means simpler interfaces with straightforward navigation from one lesson to another.

-It’s important to strike the balance between the number of features and usability.
+It’s important to strike a balance between the number of features and usability.
 Minimalism is reigning today so use it to your advantage.

 Designing for clarity and convenience